Bessouat40/nginx-reactjs-fastapi-pneumonia-detection/README.md

 You can treat several patients at the same time and then you can store results in a PostGreSQL database.
 You have access to this database and you can search someone with is name.

+## DATABASE

+We use a PostGreSQL database for this app.
+There is one table storing file name and pneumonia detection result.
+We deploy this database with docker.

 ## USAGE

 This software is easy to use.